Founded in 1994 in Sweden

 Who owns EQT?

-Simply speaking, EQT is owned by senior Investment Advisory Professionals of EQT Partners with Investor AB holding a minority stake.
+Simply speaking, EQT is owned by Partners and Investor AB holding a minority stake.
+Below you will find a list of the top owners of EQT.

 What is EQT's relation to Investor AB and the Wallenberg family?